data-mechanics/course-2017-fal-proj/jdbrawn_slarbi/README.md

 ###### Boston Entertainment Lisences - https://data.boston.gov/dataset/entertainment-licenses-legacy

 ### Transformations
 Transformation1 - Creates a union of the zipcode and business names from the entertainment and food license datasets.
 Then it takes the aggregate and returns a count of the number of 'social businesses' with the zipcode corresponding to those businesses.
-Ultimately this could be assigned some sort of weight in regards to how social a college is given the number of entertainment and food vicinity's in its area.
+Ultimately this could be assigned some sort of weight in regards to how social a college is given the number of entertainment and food vicinities in its area.